 Varenicline Side Effects

-Applies to varenicline: oral tablet
+Applies to varenicline: nasal spray.

 Along with its needed effects, varenicline may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.